 Unlike other cash back credit cards, though, rewards earned with the Sam’s Club Mastercard are issued as a check just once a year, in February.

 Longtime Verizon customers (or those willing to switch carriers) might want to consider the Verizon Visa Card, which offers strong rewards in several everyday spending categories – a rarity among retail cards.
 Cardholders get 4% back on grocery store and gas purchases, 3% back on dining purchases, 2% back on Verizon purchases (including devices and monthly bills) and 1% back on all other spending.

 The downside is that your rewards are issued as Verizon Dollars, which can only be redeemed for Verizon purchases, such as a new phone or your monthly service bill.
 If you’d rather trade in your cash back for, well, cash, you’ll have to look elsewhere.

 PayPal Cashback Mastercard

 Like the Verizon Visa, the PayPal Cashback Mastercard is a “diamond in the rough” among store credit cards.
-In fact, it rivals one of our highest-rated flat-rate cash back cards – the Citi® Double Cash Card – thanks to unlimited 2% cash back on every purchase, no minimum redemption requirements and no annual fee to eat into your earnings.
+In fact, it rivals one of our highest-rated flat-rate cash back cards – the Citi® Double Cash Card – thanks to unlimited 2% cash back on every purchase (1% when you buy, plus an additional 1% as you pay for those purchases), no minimum redemption requirements and no annual fee to eat into your earnings.